 - Queen’s Royalty Package: priority castle access, VIP first row all section seating or second row in center section, priority seating access, cheering banner, VIP lanyard, framed entrance group photo. $25/person

 The upgrade packages may be a fun addition if you are celebrating a special event, like a birthday.
 But the basic package will provide a wonderful experience too, and the early access/seating does not add much.
 Seating is first come, first served basis.
 So yes, you buy tickets ahead of time to guarantee a spot, but then you need to get assigned a seat.
 For this reason, we recommend arriving as soon as the doors open.
 But there isn’t really a bad seat in the house.
-Medieval Times does a good job making sure everyone enjoys the show!
+Medieval Times in Scottsdale does a good job of making sure everyone enjoys the show!

 Other extras are: